-Revenue is recognized at the point-of-sale for retail store sales or when merchandise is shipped to customers for wholesale and direct-to-consumer sales, net of estimated customer returns.
+Revenue is recognized for the Retail segment at the point-of-sale for merchandise the customer takes possession of at the retail store or when merchandise is shipped to the customer, net of estimated customer returns.
+Revenue is recognized for the Wholesale segment when merchandise is shipped to the customer, net of estimated customer returns.
 Revenue is recognized at the completion of a job or service for landscape sales.
 Revenue is presented on a net basis and does not include any tax assessed by a governmental or municipal authority.
-Payment for merchandise at our stores and through our direct-to-consumer channel is tendered by cash, check, credit card, debit card or gift card.
+Payment for merchandise in our Retail segment is tendered by cash, check, credit card, debit card or gift card.
 Therefore, our need to collect outstanding accounts receivable for our Retail segment is negligible and mainly results from returned checks or unauthorized credit card transactions.
 We maintain an allowance for doubtful accounts for our Wholesale and landscape service accounts receivable, which management reviews on a regular basis and believes is sufficient to cover potential credit losses and billing adjustments.
 Deposits for custom orders are recorded as a liability and recognized as a sale upon delivery of the merchandise to the customer.
 These custom orders, typically for upholstered furniture, are not material.
 Deposits for landscape services are recorded as a liability and recognized as a sale upon completion of service.
 Landscape services and related deposits are not material.

 We account for a gift card transaction by recording a liability at the time the gift card is issued to the customer in exchange for consideration from the customer.
 A liability is established and remains on our books until the card is redeemed by the customer, at which time we record the redemption of the card for merchandise as a sale, or when we determine the likelihood of redemption is remote.
 We determine the probability of the gift cards being redeemed to be remote based on historical redemption patterns.
-Revenues attributable to gift card liabilities relieved after the likelihood of redemption becomes remote are included in sales and are not material.
+Revenues attributable to the reduction of gift card liabilities for which the likelihood of redemption becomes remote are included in sales and are not material.
 Our gift cards do not expire.